Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Homeomorphism is in

 \begin{theorem}[Collins, Monk, Vorobiev-Grigoriev, W\"uthrich {\cite[Thm.
-4]{Grigoriev:algebra}}] Suppose that a set $S \subseteq \R^n$ is defined a finite set of polynomial equalities and inequalities over $\Q$.
-Then it is in $\ER$ to calculate a representative finite set $F \in \hQ^n$, with one point $p \in F$ in each connected component of $S$. \end{theorem}
+4]{Grigoriev:algebra}}] Suppose that a set $S \subseteq \R^n$ is defined by a finite set of polynomial equalities and inequalities over $\Q$.
+Then it is in $\ER$ to calculate a representative finite set $F \subseteq \hQ^n$, with one point $p \in F$ in each connected component of $S$. \end{theorem}

-\Thm{th:elemts} is of course an $\ER$ version of \Thm{th:ts}.
+\Thm{th:ertarski} is of course an $\ER$ version of \Thm{th:tarski}.
 In the statement of the theorem, each element $\alpha \in \hQ$ described by its minimal polynomial $a(x) \in \Z[x]$ and an isolating interval $\alpha \in [b,c]$ that contains exactly one root of $a(x)$.

-The following result is immediate as a mutual corollary of \Thm{th:elemts} and the proof of \Prop{p:refine}.